redwoodjs/redwoodjs-com-archive/docs/typescript.md

 +"types": ["jest"]
 ```

 Currently, these are added to `node_modules` by `@redwoodjs/core` and the above approach should just work.
-If this is not the case, you can `npm i -D @types/jest` in the `web` folder and they will resolve.
+If this is not the case, you can `yarn add -D @types/jest` in the `web` folder and they will resolve.

 If you have any problems please open an issue and let us know.